 Hotel prices on Koh Lipe tend to be very high, so you need to book in advance for the best deal.
 I stayed in Sangchan Hostel and got a room with a private bathroom for about US$ 31.
 Dorm rooms are also available starting from US$ 12.
 The hostel is clean and provides free water and coffee and has a small common room where you can meet other travelers.

 The best time to visit Thailand is between November and April.
 December to February is usually very crowded and hotel prices will be 2-3 times more expensive.
-May to October is considered the low season, so you can end up with better hotel deals, but do expect some rainfalls.
+May to October is considered the low season, soyou’ll end up with better hotel deals, but do expect some rainfall.

 There you go, this is how you can spend 10 days in Thailand!
 Thailand is one of my favorite destinations and I would definitely go back to explore even more.
-I hope you found this travel guide helpful and got some ideas on how to plan your trip to Thailand!
+I hope you found this Thailand island hopping guide helpful and got some ideas on how to plan your trip!